Hungary - Country Commercial Guide

 • General security supplies (such as window foils, transportation security products, personal safety products)

-Hungarian users have high consideration for innovative, sophisticated security products and solutions.
+Hungarian users have a high level of appreciation for innovative, sophisticated security products and solutions.
 Strong after-sales service, maintenance, adequate and timely supply of spare parts and training are all essential to success.

 U.S. Embassy - U.S. Commercial Service